 24-Hour On-Call Availability

 There are several benefits to choosing hospice care:

 - Give your loved one the opportunity to make the most of their remaining time

 - Ensure your loved one is peaceful and comfortable

 - Improve your loved one's alertness and interaction with friends and family

 - Receive support from specially trained volunteers

 - Get access to emotional, social, and spiritual counseling services

 - Obtain bereavement counseling and support for surviving family members

-Many families who have received hospice services wish that they had taken advantage of hospice sooner.
-Although hospice is intended for patients with six months or less to live, many patients receive only a few days of hospice and are unable to take full advantage of the peace and comfort that comes with hospice services.
+Many families who have received hospice care services wish that they had taken advantage of hospice sooner.
+Although hospice care is intended for patients with six months or less to live, many patients receive only a few days of hospice and are unable to take full advantage of the peace and comfort that comes with hospice services.